About Us

-The California Community Colleges Chancellor’s Office (CCCCO) in partnership with the California Department of Social Services (CDSS) and the Foundation for California Community Colleges (Foundation), has developed the Higher Education Immigration Legal Services Program.
-This program provides a wide range of free immigration legal services to undocumented and mix status students, faculty and staff on California community college campuses.
-Free or low cost legal services was one of the three critical needs identified through the Dreamers Project Report.
-(Opens in a new window) CDSS, the Foundation, and the CCCCO are proud to be addressing this need by connecting students, faculty and staff to immigration legal services, resources and providers across the state.
+The California Community Colleges Chancellor’s Office, in partnership with the California Department of Social Services (CDSS) and the Foundation for California Community Colleges (FoundationCCC), has developed the Higher Education Immigration Legal Services Program.
+This program provides a wide range of free immigration legal services to undocumented and mixed status students, faculty and staff on California community college campuses.

 Empower students with accurate and current information about immigration law and policy and increase access to legal representation by a qualified provider.